-Here are some interesting bullet points about the more common types of oil painting surfaces:
+Below are some interesting bullet points about the more common types of oil painting surfaces.

 Stretched Canvas is:

-- a tightly woven flexible material made from cotton, linen, or other synthetic material that is stretched across a wooden or metal stretcher bar frame
+- a tightly woven flexible material made from cotton, linen, or other synthetic material stretched across a wooden or metal stretcher bar frame.

 - comes in three varieties of textures—

-- Fine: extra smooth surface for fine detailed paintings, such as portraiture
+Fine: extra smooth surface for finely detailed paintings, such as portraiture.

-Note: The finer the canvas texture is, the less the texture of the canvas will show through in your finished painting.
+Note: The more refined the canvas texture is, the less the surface of the canvas will show through in your finished painting.

-- a rigid surface covered with primed canvas glued onto cardboard
+- a rigid surface covered with primed canvas glued onto heavy-duty, lightweight cardboard.

-- easier to store and travel with since it takes up less room than stretched canvases
+- approximately 1/8″ thick and takes up less room than stretched canvases.

-- also is more durable and less easily damaged than stretched canvases
+- more durable, resistant to warping, and less fragile than stretched canvas.

-- an ideal option for painting on location because they are light weight and also sunlight will not be able to shine through the back
+- an ideal option for painting on location because they are lightweight, and also sunlight will not shine through the back.

 Canvas Paper is:

-- a flexible surface mostly used for small sketches, color notes, and other purposes
+- a flexible surface primarily used for small sketches, color notes, and other purposes.

-- not a favorable surface to paint on because it is too fragile and will not last through the years
+- not a good surface to paint on because it is too fragile and will not last through the years.

 Note: Works painted on canvas paper must undergo extreme restorative and conservative treatments, usually within a few decades.